wbugenis/pizza-code-challenge/README.md

 ## The Domain
 You've just been hired by the 'NYC Pizza Society' - congratulations!
 The devoted members want you to develop a web application that will allow them to record their favorite spots and eats.
 To do this, we need a way to keep track of the gazillion NYC Pizza joints and record the favorites pizzas for each location.

 Luckily, another developer has already started the job.
 We have a controller, model and views to support the creation, listing and display of pizzerias.
 Visiting `/pizzerias` displays all of the pizzerias recorded by members.
-Unfortunately we don't have a way for members to record their favorite pizzas (so, so sad) for each pizzeria.
-Each Pizzeria has several Pizzas on their menu and each Pizza belongs to the Pizzeria.
+Unfortunately we don't have a way for members to record their favorite pizzas (so, so sad) for each pizzeria. **Each Pizzeria has several Pizzas on their menu and each Pizza belongs to the Pizzeria**.

 ## Instructions / Deliverables